LaunchCodeEducation/data-analysis-curriculum/content/how-programs-work/reading/data-analysis-projects/index.md

 Fork the following repository and clone it to your machine: [LaunchCode Education: Data Analysis Projects](https://github.com/launchcodeeducation/data-analysis-projects)

 {{% notice blue Note "rocket" %}}
-You will begin using the `data-analysis-projects` repository beginning in the next chapter, do not leave here without it!
+You will begin using the `data-analysis-projects` repository beginning in the next chapter.
+Do not move on to the next page without it!
 {{% /notice %}}